Programs and Activities

 Welcome back, study abroad students!

 The International Programs Office hopes you had a wonderful, rewarding experience abroad.
-Now that you are back, please complete Module 2 of Dr. Bruce LaBrack's "What's Up with Culture" online tutorial.
-Please be aware of the Ten top Immediate Reentry Challenges by Dr. Bruce LaBrack.
+Now that you are back, you may be interested in resources for returning study abroad students.
+Check out Module 2 of Dr. Bruce LaBrack's "What's Up with Culture" online tutorial and Dr. LaBrack's Ten top Immediate Reentry Challenges.

 Complete the Online Evaluation for your Program!
 Please take the time to complete our online evaluation of your program.
 Your feedback is essential so that we may maintain and further improve upon the quality of our international programs.
 We believe that by completing this evaluation it will also serve to help you reflect upon your experience.